List of Ocean's characters: The Malloy Brothers

 Living in Provo, Utah, "the Mormon twins" Virgil and Turk Malloy are fraternal twin brothers brought in by Rusty to aid in the scheme in Eleven.
 Recruited as "drivers" in the first movie, both are used in many other parts of the schemes.
 They are shown to be talented mechanics as well as adept at disguises for many situations.
 Despite their relationship being an antagonistic one of constant arguing they are useful together and the arguing often helps when in disguise or creating distractions.
-Their knowledge of remote controlled cars is used in Eleven.
+Their knowledge of remote-controlled cars is used in Eleven.
 During Thirteen they each ended up disrupting the plan to rig the dice for The Bank at the manufacturers' by staging a strike for better working conditions, with Virgil starting the strike and Turk continuing it despite going there to get his brother back on track, eventually forcing the Eleven to get Benedict's help providing the finances to meet the strikers' demands.
 In all three films, the brothers conduct surveillance while undercover.

-They are portrayed by Casey Affleck and Scott Caan, respectively.
+Virgil and Turk are portrayed by Casey Affleck and Scott Caan, respectively.